soham-b-github/soham-b-github/README.md

 ## 💡 About Me

 I'm currently pursuing a Master's in Big Data Analytics, blending my passion for data-driven technologies and having a deep-rooted interest in Indian Classical Music alongside.
-My academic and personal projects span across the realms of **Machine Learning**, **Computer Vision**, **Graph Databases**, and **Audio Signal Processing**.
+My academic and personal projects span across the realms of **Deep Learning**, **Computer Vision**, **Graph Databases**, and **Audio Signal Processing**.

 ## 🛠️ Tech Stack & Tools